christophersmith262/editor_assets/README.md

 This module provides a system for injecting Drupal asset libraries into the frame of an editor.
-A generic API is provided to allow use with any editor that exposes a 'document' object.
+A generic API is provided to allow use with any editor that exposes a 'window' object.

 By default a CKEditor plugin is provided for the default Drupal CKEditor implementation.